CoderDojoTC/micropython/docs/advanced-labs/13-timers.md

 1. A **PERIODIC** Timer will continually fire events in the future at periodic intervals.
 2. A **ONE_SHOT** Timer will fire an event once and then stop.

-Both of these Timer objects need a callback function to be specified when the are initialized.
+Both of these Timer objects need a callback function to be specified when they are initialized.
 This is the function that will be executed when the timer gets triggered.
 So we must define a function before Timers are properly initialized.

 Periodic Timers are usually initialized with a `period` parameter.
 This is the amount of time in milliseconds between each event.
 They are useful for doing like checking if new data is available on a network connection or checking if a sensor is still working.